Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-outlook/microsoft-outlook-quiz.md

 - [ ] C
 - [ ] А

-##### Q81.
+#### Q81.
 Which is not valid search criteria when searching for messages in your Inbox?

 - [ ] attachments
 - [ ] words found in the message itself
 - [ ] who sent the email
 - [x] what geographic location the email was sent from

-##### Q82.
+#### Q82.
 You copied several paragraphs of text to the clipboard and want to paste this text into the body of a new task.
 What is the most efficient way to do this?

 - [ ] Click the Task icon and then press Ctrl+V (Windows) or Command+V (Mac).
 - [x] Open a task form using Ctrl+Shift+K (Windows) or Command+Shift+K (Mac), click in the body, and then press Ctrl+V (Windows) or Command+V (Mac).
 - [ ] Click the Task icon and, on the Home tab, click New from Clipboard.
 - [ ] Click the Task icon and, on the Insert tab, click New Items > More Items > Paste Special.

-##### Q83.
+#### Q83.
 What is a key difference between flagging a message for follow-up and creating a task from the item?

 - [ ] A task will sync with Microsoft To-Do; a flagged email will not.
 - [x] You can set a reminder for a task, but not for a flagged item.
 - [ ] A task can be assigned to another person while a flagged item cannot be delegated.
 - [ ] The flagged message appears only in the Inbox folder; the task appears in the To-Do bar and task list.

-##### Q84.
+#### Q84.
 What allows Outlook to automatically flag, forward, move, tag, and respond to email messages?

 - [x] Rules
 - [ ] Quick Parts
 - [ ] Categorize
 - [ ] Quick Steps

-##### Q85.
+#### Q85.
 What is the easiest way to add the contact of someone who sent you an email?

 - [ ] Copy and paste their email address into a new contact form.
 - [x] Right-click the sender's name in the message and select Add to Outlook Contacts (Windows) or Open Outlook contacts (Mac).
 - [ ] Double-click the sender's email address in the message and select Add to Outlook Contacts (Windows) or Open Outlook contacts (Mac).
 - [ ] Open the email and press Ctrl+Q (Windows) or Command+Q (Mac).

+#### Q86.
+You type an email and click Send, but your internet connection is currently unavailable.
+Where does Outlook store the unsent email?

+- [x] Outbox
+- [ ] Drafts
+- [ ] Archive
+- [ ] Sent Items